- The Speech Center

 In 2017, an international team of archaeologists, historians, anthropologists, biologists, chemists, and geologists began the work during a full scale excavation scheduled for mid-June through July uncovering remains from the Middle Bronze Age (19th-16th century BC) through the Mamluk sultanate of the 15th century.
 This major research project is a demonstration of the way in which interdisciplinary thinking can help us to answer questions about the ancient world, including the world of the Bible.

-Cooperative, Council, and Consortium Semester Programs
+Council, and Consortium Semester Programs and Summer Programs

 The American Studies Program is sponsored by the Council for Christian Colleges & Universities in the nation's capital.
 While enrolled in public policy or strategic communication seminars, you will engage in what it means to be in community and to be a leader.
 These questions have shaped our political system for over two centuries.
 You’ll continue this conversation as you interact in a dozen on-site visits with expert scholars and policy makers.
 Significant internships, professional mentorship and service opportunities prepare you for an extraordinary and unique D.C. experience.